EPA Chief Pruitt Faces Tough Questions On Capitol Hill

 Pruitt has drawn scrutiny for a sweetheart housing arrangement in a condo owned by the wife of a lobbyist, hefty pay raises granted to staffers over the objection of the White House, a $43,000 soundproof phone booth he installed in his office and the reassignment of staffers within the agency who criticized the administrator's moves.

-"You have failed as a steward of American taxpayer dollars and our environment," said Rep. Paul Tonko, D-N.Y.
+"You have failed as a steward of American taxpayer dollars and our environment," said Rep. Paul Tonko, D-N.Y., at the hearing of the House Energy and Commerce Environment Subcommittee.

 "Every indication we have is that you really should resign," added Rep. Frank Pallone, D-N.J., the top Democrat on the House Energy and Commerce Committee.
 "You are unfit to hold public office and undeserving of the public trust."

-Pruitt dismissed the allegations of ethical misconduct as "half-truths," and suggested he's the target of a partisan attack.
+Pruitt dismissed the allegations of ethical misconduct as "half-truths" and suggested that he is the target of a partisan attack.

 "Let's have no illusions about what is really going on here," he said.
 "Those who have attacked the EPA and attacked me are doing so because they want to attack and derail the president's agenda and undermine this administration's priorities.
 I'm simply not going to let that happen."

-Pruitt has been in the forefront of the administration's deregulation push.
+Pruitt has been at the forefront of the administration's deregulation push.
 He has challenged the scientific consensus behind climate change and worked to roll back Obama-era policies designed to limit carbon pollution.

 Rep. Joe Barton, R-Texas, cheered those moves and suggested Pruitt is being targeted for retaliation.